CloudCannon/Academy/_posts/2017-02-07-using-jekyll-plugins.md

 ~~~
 {% endraw %}

-Next let's install the gems using the bundler:
+Next let's install the Gems using the bundler:

 {% raw %}
 ~~~bash